dipta007/roydipta.com/_pages/about.md

 I am a Computer Science PhD Researcher under [Dr. Frank Ferarro](https://www.csee.umbc.edu/people/faculty/frank-ferraro/) at the [University of Maryland, Baltimore County](https://umbc.edu/) (UMBC).
 My research combines **Natural Language Processing** (NLP) and **Computer Vision** (CV).

+My current research focuses on outcome and intention based video-text retrieval.
+This research has applications in video-text retrieval, especially where there is no text available for the video (e.g., most of the social media videos).

-My primary research focuses on multimodal <span class="tooltip-text" data-toggle="tooltip" data-placement="top" title="Event Modeling is a method of describing systems using an example of how information has changed within them over time.">event</span> reasoning, understanding, and generation.
+I am also interested about multimodal <span class="tooltip-text" data-toggle="tooltip" data-placement="top" title="Event Modeling is a method of describing systems using an example of how information has changed within them over time.">event</span> reasoning, understanding, and generation.
 My previous work, a hierarchical variational autoencoder for event representation learning, has applications in text summarization, question answering, and <span class="tooltip-text" data-toggle="tooltip" data-placement="top" title="What would happen if some facts are changed?">counterfactual</span> reasoning (Published in **[*SEM 2023, ACL](https://aclanthology.org/2023.starsem-1.31?utm_source=roydipta.com&utm_medium=about-page)**).

+In **Summer 2024**, I interned at [Scale.AI](https://scale.com) as a Machine Learning Research Intern.
+I explored how <span class="tooltip-text" data-toggle="tooltip" data-placement="top" title="Reinforcement learning from human feedback">RLHF</span> can improve the text2SQL generation (currently under review).
+I also worked on Many-Shot text2SQL and improving text2SQL AutoEval using <span class="tooltip-text" data-toggle="tooltip" data-placement="top" title="Small Language Model">SLM</span>.
+I was mentored by [Vijay Kalmath](https://www.linkedin.com/in/vijay-kalmath/) and managed by [Dr. Adrian Lam](https://www.linkedin.com/in/ayplam/).

 {% include announcement.html %}